 Does that mean you should always use Active Learning over Interactive Reinforcement?
 Not necessarily – there are of course unique benefits to both question types.

 Interactive Reinforcement is great when you need to reinforce difficult concepts (perhaps in one of the earlier times a learner has been exposed to content), where learners might not be expected to be able to “figure out” the answer.
-Active Learning in this case may even frustrate the learner, as they don’t feel like they’ve had enough support to complete the question they’re being asked.
+Active Learning, in this case, may even frustrate the learner, as they don’t feel like they’ve had enough support to complete the question they’re being asked.

 In fact, this is a major challenge of using Active Learning – you need to know your learners’ capabilities well to ensure they don’t give up on trying to answer a question because they feel it’s unfair.
 Done poorly, Active Learning runs the risk of losing learners’ attention and negatively impacting retention.

-Along these lines, another benefit of Interactive Reinforcement is that it is more easy to create, and can be made in a shorter timeframe.
-Ed’s rapid authoring tool allows learning to be created reactively, and respond to new trends faster than any other learning management system.
-Spending too long trying to bring your lesson from an 9/10 to a 10/10 by perfecting your “clues” and “Active Learning” can mean missing out on a lot of potential benefits.
+Along these lines, another benefit of Interactive Reinforcement is that it is easier to create, and can be made in a shorter timeframe.
+EdApp’s rapid authoring tool allows learning to be created reactively, and respond to new trends faster than any other learning management system.
+Spending too long trying to bring your lesson from a 9/10 to a 10/10 by perfecting your “clues” and “Active Learning” can mean missing out on a lot of potential benefits.
 And if we can learn anything from pop culture today, it’s that something that’s imperfect but finished (Game of Thrones TV series) is probably better than something that’s perfect but never sees the light of day (Game of Thrones book series).